zms-publishing/ZMS3/.devcontainer/Readme.md

-# In-place dockerization: Running Py2-Zope/ZMS apps on a modern operating system
+# Running Py2-Zope/ZMS Apps on a Current Operating System

 > _The text describes the subsequent operation of a Python2-based ZMS environment from an old OS with a previous Python2 package installation in a modern OS, where Python2 is no longer available or cannot be made available by self-compilation: the Python2 code can no longer integrate the current OpenSSL 3+ lib, among other things, and breaks accordingly when trying to compile.
 In addition, the parallel operation of two (incompatible) Python generations is prone to errors.
-If a Python 3 migration is not practicable, it is possible to continue operation in a Docker container with the old operating system. \
+If a Python 3 migration is not practicable, it is possible to continue operation in a Docker container with the old operating system.
-\

 Hint: It should be noted that the LTS support for Python2 expired in 2020 and its use should be limited to a protected intranet environment._

-## Home-Folder: ./venv und ./instance
+## Data Organization in Folders ./venv and ./instance

 The Zope/ZMS installation is usually carried out in a virtual Python environment (venv).
-The following data organization is suggested for container operation:
+The following data organization is suggested for container operation.
+The `venv` folders are those of the virtual Python environment, while the Zope instance is stored in the `instance` folder:

 ```txt
 /home/zope/venv